ChateauClaudia-Labs/apodeixi-devops/README.md

 `git submodule add https://github.com/bats-core/bats-assert.git test/test_helper/bats-assert`
 `git submodule add https://github.com/bats-core/bats-file.git test/test_helper/bats-file`

+From time to time these submodules should updated, by doing

+`git submodule update --remote` in the local folder for the submodules.

+See https://git-scm.com/book/en/v2/Git-Tools-Submodules for more details on how to admnister GIT submodules.

 # Running the CI/CD pipeline for Apodeixi

 Docker must be running.
 If you are using a WSL environment, you can start the Docker daemon like this: